leereilly/copilot-cam/README.md

 A 3D model viewer that brings GitHub Copilot to life with interactive webcam reflections and video textures.

+This is vibe coding experiment with GitHub Copilot, Claude Sonnet 4.0, and lots of caffeine and Red Bull.

+Built for GitHub's [For the Love of Code](https://gh.io/ftloc) hackathon.

 ## Features

 - **Interactive 3D Model**: View and rotate a detailed 3D model of GitHub Copilot